gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b>id</b></td>
         <td>string</td>
         <td>
-          The ID of the API definition in the Gravitee API Management instance (if a management context has been configured).<br/>
+          The ID of the API definition in the Gravitee API Management instance (if an API context has been configured).<br/>
         </td>
         <td>true</td>
       </tr><tr>